cocoritzy/Energy-prediction-algorithms/README.md

 * `energy_prediction`: values of the energy predictions in the next days

 #### It is important to note that script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.

-## Coursework 2: Internet of Things and interface

-The data analysis contains all script related to cleaning, correlation, prediction and visualisation of the data collection.

 **Files description:**